-Zone F material is to be placed in a trench excavated at the downstream limit of the Zone S till core zone, extending through the over-built Zone T transition zone and into the underlying sand and gravel filter layer.
+Zone F material is to be placed in a trench excavated at the downstream limit of the Zone S till core zone (2.5 m downstream of the till core centerline), extending through the over-built Zone T transition rockfill and into the underlying sand and gravel filter layer.
 A minimum trench width of 1.5 m is required at the base of the trench in order to fully expose the previous lift of filter and allow for an adequate amount of tie-in with the previous lift.
+Drawing 2013.09 illustrates the steps recommended for vertical filter construction.

-Experience gained from similar dam construction at other mine sites show that to minimize the width of the filter trench at the top and obtain the minimum 1.5 m width at the base, the optimum depth of the trench for each lift of Zone F filter material is a depth of XXX m, which in turn controls the lift thickness for the Zone T transition and Zone C material placed downstream of the Zone F. That lift thickness also enables identification of any oversize materials that can be removed from the Zone F/T interface and thus achieve the required filter compatibility at that interface.
+Experience gained from similar dam construction at other mine sites show that to minimize the width of the filter trench at the top and obtain the minimum 1.5 m width at the base, the optimum depth of the trench for each lift of Zone F filter material is a depth of 0.9 m, which in turn controls the lift thickness for the Zone T transition and Zone C material placed downstream of the Zone F. That lift thickness also enables identification of any oversize materials that can be removed from the Zone F/T interface and thus achieve the required filter compatibility at that interface.

-Care will be taken during handling and placement of the material to minimize segregation and to avoid cross contamination of the zones.
+Care will be taken during handling and placement of the material to minimize segregation and to avoid cross-contamination of the zones.
 If cross contamination of the zones occurs the contaminated material is to be removed.
 MPMC's Field Inspector is to visually inspect the asplaced Zone F material to ensure that the material is well graded and is placed to the specified widths.

-Zone F is to be compacted a minimum of four (4) passes with a 10-ton vibratory smooth drum.
-Compaction is typically completed concurrently on both Zone F and Zone T material.
-Visual inspection after compaction will be carried out and approved by the MPMC Field Inspector.
-(Is compaction necessary?)
+There is no requirement for compaction of the Zone F material within the filter trench.